Breaking User-Centric Agency: A Tri-Party Framework for Agent-Based Recommendation: Problem Formulation

 \subsection{Agent-based Preference Interaction}

 Following AgentCF \cite{agentcf}, we adopt an agent-based recommendation paradigm to model fine-grained user--item preference alignment.

 AgentCF-style interaction training is used to construct and refine preference representations for both users and items.
-Through offline replay of historical user--item interaction episodes in training phase, user agents gradually accumulate preference memory, while item agents build item-side semantic memory that captures their appeal patterns across different user groups.
-These interaction-induced preference states are stored in internal memory modules and reused during inference for contextualized decision making.
+Through offline replay of historical user--item interaction episodes, user agents gradually accumulate preference memory, while item agents build item-side semantic memory that captures their appeal patterns across different user groups.
+These interaction-induced preference states are stored in internal memory modules and serve as the foundation for downstream inference.

 Formally, let $\mathcal{U}$ denote the set of user agents and $\mathcal{I}$ denote the set of item agents.
 Each user agent $u \in \mathcal{U}$ maintains a preference memory $\mathcal{M}_u$, which is summarized into a user interest representation $\mathbf{z}_u$.
 Each item agent $i \in \mathcal{I}$ maintains an item-side memory $\mathcal{M}_i$ together with structured item metadata representation $\mathbf{x}_i$.